demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 Each report has a unique URL, which you enter in the Workday Report URL instance parameters.
 If you want to fetch or run associated playbooks on multiple reports, each report will require its own integration instance.

+The Workday integration creates incidents based on employee information included in the report such as the employee's hire date, terminated date (or last day of work), prehire flag and more.
+Depending on the incident type, the *IAM - Sync User* or *IAM - Activate User in Active Directory* playbook runs and provisions the user into the rest of the configured integrations, or activates the user in Active Directory, respectively.
-The Workday integration creates an IAM - Sync User incident for each user profile that is in the report.
-This incident runs the IAM - Sync User playbook and provisions the user into the rest of the configured integrations.
-The playbook determines the management (create, read, update, or delete/disable) operations that need to be done according to the data retrieved from the Workday report.
+The *IAM - Sync User* playbook determines the management (create, read, update, or delete/disable) operations that need to be done according to the data retrieved from the Workday report.
-For example, if a new employee joins the company, the playbook changes the incident type to IAM - New Hire, and runs a Create operation across the supported IAM integrations.
-Similarly, if an employee is terminated in Workday, the playbook changes the incident type to IAM - Terminate User, and a Disable operation runs in the supported IAM integrations.
+For example, if a new employee joins the company, Workday will create an *IAM - New Hire* incident, and the playbook runs a Create operation across the supported IAM integrations.
+Similarly, if an employee is terminated in Workday, the incident type will be *IAM - Terminate User*, and a Disable operation runs in the supported IAM integrations.
+The *IAM - Activate User In Active Directory* playbook will run when an *IAM - AD User Activation* incident is fetched.
+This incident is created for new or rehired employees, before the hire date or immediately, depending on the days configured in the Workday integration parameters.

 ### User Provisioning Workflow